Jack Horkheimer: Career

 Horkheimer started his astronomy career in 1964, when he was 26, after he moved to Miami and met astronomer Arthur Smith.
 Smith was the president of the Miami Museum of Science and the chief of the Southern Cross Astronomical Society.
 Horkheimer started volunteering at the planetarium writing shows and was later offered a position with the museum.

 Smith asked Horkheimer to run the Miami Space Transit Planetarium when it opened in 1966.
 Horkheimer's shows were successful and the planetarium went from losing money to becoming profitable.
 Horkheimer worked his way up to become the planetarium's educational director and eventually the executive director.

 Horkheimer changed the planetarium show from a science lecture to a multimedia event including music, lights and narration.
 He created the Child of the Universe show for the planetarium in 1972, which became famous and used in other planetariums across the country.
 Sally Jessy Raphael portrayed the voice of the Solar System in this show while Bill Hindman anchored the principal narration.
 The show won an international award from the society of European astronomers in 1976.
 Horkheimer became the executive director of the Miami Museum of Science's Space Transit Planetarium in 1973 and stayed there for 35 years until his retirement in 2008.
 In 1988, he produced Star of Bethlehem: A Mystery Revealed in which he used computer programs to project three possible dates of planetary conjunctions that the Magi would have recognized as signaling the birth of a great Hebrew King: November 12, 7 BC, April 17, 6 BC or May 8 2 BC.

 Jack Horkheimer: Star Gazer

 Jack Horkheimer was probably best known for his naked-eye astronomy television show Jack Horkheimer: Star Hustler, which started in 1976 and was broadcast nationally in 1985.
 Created, produced and written by Horkheimer, the show changed its name to Jack Horkheimer: Star Gazer in 1997 because Internet searches were producing results for the adult magazine Hustler.
+Over his time on PBS, the show extended to 1708 episodes.